pmem/pmdk/manpages/linux/master/pmempool/pmempool-transform.1.md

 * adding replicas - one or more new replicas can be added and synchronized with other replicas in the pool set,

-* removing replicas - one or more replicas can be removed from the pool set,
+* removing replicas - one or more replicas can be removed from the pool set ,

+* adding or removing pool set options.

-* reordering of replicas - the order of existing replicas can be changed.
+Only one of the above operations can be performed at a time.

-Currently these operations are allowed only for **pmemobj** pools (see **libpmemobj**(7)).
+Currently adding and removing replicas are allowed only for **pmemobj** pools (see **libpmemobj**(7)).

 The *poolset_file_src* argument provides the source pool set to be changed.

 The *poolset_file_dst* argument points to the target pool set.

 When adding or deleting replicas, the two pool set files can differ only in the definitions of replicas which are to be added or deleted.
-One cannot add and remove replicas in the same step.
-Only one of these operations can be performed at a time.
-Reordering replicas can be combined with any of them.
+When adding or removing the *NOHDRS* option (see **poolset**(5)), the rest of both pool set files have to be of the same structure.
+The operation of adding/removing the *NOHDRS* option can be performed on a poolset with local replicas only.
+To add/remove the *NOHDRS* option to/from a poolset with remote replicas, one has to remove the remote replicas first, then add/remove the option, and finally recreate the remote replicas having added/removed the *NOHDRS* option to/from the remote replicas' poolset files.
-Also, to add a replica it is necessary for its effective size to match or exceed the pool size.
+To add a replica it is
+necessary for its effective size to match or exceed the pool size.
 Otherwise the whole operation fails and no changes are applied.
-Effective size of a replica is the sum of sizes of all its part files decreased by 4096 bytes per each part file.
+If the option *NOHDRS* is not used, the effective size of a replica is the sum of sizes of all its part files decreased by 4096 bytes per each part file.
 The 4096 bytes of each part file is utilized for storing internal metadata of the pool part files.
+If the option *NOHDRS* is used, the effective size of a replica is the sum of sizes of all its part files decreased once by 4096 bytes.
+In this case only the first part contains internal metadata.

 ##### Available options: #####